-Lynn Headwaters is Metro Vancouver’s largest regional park, with over 50 km of trails, some of which are easy, while others are serious.
+Lynn Headwaters is Metro Vancouver’s largest regional park, with over 40 km of hiking trails.
+Some of them are easy, while others are serious.

 Lynn Headwaters Regional Park

 Located in North Vancouver on the North Shore, Lynn Headwaters is a popular park that features a lot of nature to explore.

 The park is an amazing place to visit any time of the year, or at least the lower parts are.